mothsinthemachine/advisorEXtracTOR/README.md

 I wrote this code to help me with this and make data reporting from AdvisorTrac easier.
 It's written for a specific department in a specific institution, so it may not work for all.
+However, the algorithm is worth perserving for educational purposes.

 ## Requires